materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 To access endpoints of the data repository's API from a client application, you should supply a valid access token on each request.

-- To create a token, click "API access tokens" in the header’s drop-down menu on the right side of the page.
+- Click "API access tokens" in the header’s drop-down menu on the right side of the web page.
-- Click "New token" and follow the displayed instructions.

-Note that the access token is shown only once and has an unlimited lifetime (unless you delete it).
-Treat it like a password: keep in a safe storage and do not to share with anyone else.
+- Click "New token" and follow the displayed instructions to create a token with unlimited lifetime.
+Note that the data repository shows the obtained token only once.
+Keep it in a safe storage and do not to share it with anyone else.

 ### Install the CLI app on your machine, configure, and prepare input files